tercen/normalise_cytof_operator/README.md

-# Compensate CyTOF
+# Normalise CyTOF

 ##### Description

-The `Compensate CyTOF operator` is an operator to perform compensation on mass cytometry data.
+The `Normalise CyTOF operator` is an operator to perform the Normalisation of mass cytometry data.

 ##### Usage